LightsUP Festival Series

 Professional opportunities

-If you are a NSW Department of Education Teacher and you would like to be involved in the running of the LightsUP Drama festival series, please reach out to the program coordinator.
+If you are a NSW department of education teacher and you would like to be involved in the running of the LightsUP Drama festival series, please apply online through The Arts Unit drama tutor application form.

-Online nominations for the 2025 LightsUP Drama Festival series are now open and close on Friday 16 May 2025 (Term 2 Week 3).
+Online nominations for the 2026 LightsUP Drama Festival series will open in Term 1 2026.
+Nominations for the Penrith Festival will close on Friday 15 May (Term 2 Week 4).

 Schools applying to participate in the LightsUP Drama Festival series are required to submit an audition video.